surfstudio/flutter-otp-autofill/README.md

 ## Android

-`OTPInteractor.hint` - show system dialog to select saved phone numbers (recommendation from google).
+`OTPInteractor.hint` - show system dialog to select saved phone numbers (recommendation from Google).
-`OTPInteractor.getAppSignature` - create hash-code of your application, that used in [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview).
+`OTPInteractor.getAppSignature` - create hash-code of your application, that is used in [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview).
-`OTPInteractor.startListenUserConsent` - BroadcastReceiver start listen for code from Google Services for 5 minutes.
-Above 5 minutes raise timeout exception.
+`OTPInteractor.startListenUserConsent` - BroadcastReceiver starts listening for code from Google Services for 5 minutes.
+Above 5 minutes, a timeout exception is raised.
 Using [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview).
-`OTPInteractor.startListenRetriever` - BroadcastReceiver start listen for code from Google Services for 5 minutes.
-Above 5 minutes raise timeout exception.
+`OTPInteractor.startListenRetriever` - BroadcastReceiver starts listening for code from Google Services for 5 minutes.
+Above 5 minutes, a timeout exception is raised.
 Using [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview).
-`OTPInteractor.stopListenForCode` - use in dispose.
+`OTPInteractor.stopListenForCode` - used in dispose.

-Plugin receive full sms text, need parser for sms.
+The plugin receives the full sms text and needs a parser for the sms.

-If you use [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview) then system ask for permission to reed incoming message.
+If you use [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview), then the system asks for permission to read incoming messages.

 ### Rules for sms.
 SMS User Consent API

 1. The message contains a 4-10 character alphanumeric string with at least one number.
 2. The message was sent by a phone number that's not in the user's contacts.
 3. If you specified the sender's phone number, the message was sent by that number.

 ### Rules for sms.
 SMS Retriever API

-1. Be no longer than 140 bytes.
+1. It should not be longer than 140 bytes.
-2. Contain a one-time code that the client sends back to your server to complete the verification flow.
+2. It should contain a one-time code that the client sends back to your server to complete the verification flow.
-3. Include an 11-character hash string that identifies your app ([documentation for server](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string), for testing you can get in from `OTPInteractor.getAppSignature`).
+3. It should include an 11-character hash string that identifies your app ([documentation for server](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string), for testing you can get it from `OTPInteractor.getAppSignature`).

 ### Android Testing

-`OTPInteractor.startListenForCode` has `senderPhone` argument.
-Application start receiving code from this number.
+`OTPInteractor.startListenForCode` has a `senderPhone` argument.
+The application starts receiving code from this number.

 ## Usage

-You could user `OTPInteractor` to interact with OTP.
+You could use `OTPInteractor` to interact with OTP.

-For easy implementation you could use `OTPTextEditController` as a controller to your `TextField`.
+For easy implementation, you could use `OTPTextEditController` as a controller for your `TextField`.

 `OTPTextEditController.startListenUserConsent` - use [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview), and custom strategies.
 `OTPTextEditController.startListenRetriever` - use [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview), and custom strategies.
 `OTPTextEditController.startListenOnlyStrategies` - listen only custom strategies.
-`OTPTextEditController.stopListen` - use in dispose.
+`OTPTextEditController.stopListen` - used in dispose.

 ## Installation